wp-plugins/vat-moss/readme.txt

 = 1.0.7 =

 Added the ability to test an upload file generation.
-The file will be created but the values will be zero.
+The file will be created but the values will be zero

+= 1.0.8 =

+Changes to address problems with translatability

 == Upgrade Notice ==